JackBilbo/lxn-discus/README.md

 # lxn-discus
 Replacement mod for the GotFriends Discus' Nav computer

-<h2>New Features:</h2>

-- Compatible with Discus 2.0.5 as well as earlier versions

-- Bugfix:
-  - Vertical speed ans wind can now be displayed as feet per second

 <h2>Installation:</h2>

 Simply drop the included folder "gotfriends-discus2c-premium-lxn" into your community folder.
 If you use the freeware version you need to change the folder name to "gotfriends-discus2c-freeware-lxn", everything else will work fine in both versions.
 No need to change anything in your existing installation.
 To uninstall, delete the folder and you're "back to normal".

 <b>Important: </b>If the map fails to load on first load / longer load times, simply hit "escape" and restart the flight.
 This will fix the issue.